ethan-ac/ORCASat-TTC-power-amplifier-PTT/USER_GUIDE.md

 ```
 sudo vi /etc/udev/rules.d/99-usb-serial.rules
 ```
-Press "i" to enter insert mode in Vim then paste in the following data, substituting the proper idVendor and idProduct.
-The SYMLINK will be the static name of the device, the default name is the default name used by the "Power Amplifier PTT" hier block
+Press "i" to enter insert mode in Vim then right click > paste in the following data, substituting the proper idVendor and idProduct (HIGHLY recommended the substitution is not done in Vim because Vim is a pain).
+The SYMLINK will be the static name of the device, the default name is the default name used by the "Power Amplifier PTT" hier block.
 ```
 SUBSYSTEM=="tty", ATTRS{idVendor}=="xxxx", ATTRS{idProduct}=="xxxx", SYMLINK+="ptt"
 ```